-Competitors are reminded that at all times they must comply with Motorsport UK Regulations Q15, regarding signals given by flag, board or lights.
-Failure to comply may result in action being taken and appropriate penalties being applied
+Competitors are always reminded that they must comply with NCR Ch.12 App.8 Art.1 (12.8.1), regarding signals given by any flag, board, or lights.
+Failure to comply may result in action being taken and appropriate penalties being applied.